LiterallyVoid/localgrid/README.md

 * Grid changes cannot be undone/redone from edit mode

-* The world shader will be re-oriented
+* The sky will be re-oriented

 * Changing the grid origin is flaky with multiple scenes